Filesystem Timeouts and Read-only Filesystem on Hardware Using 3IE3 3IE4 3ME3 Solid State Disks

 To install the

 cumulus-trim package, run the following commands.
-Once installed, the package automatically executes and performs actions if it detects the affected drives.
+After the installation finishes, the package automatically executes and performs actions if it detects the affected drives.

 cumulus@switch:~$ sudo -E apt-get update cumulus@switch:~$ sudo -E apt-get install cumulus-trim